Skip to main content

 Under 10 people — 1Password Teams Starter or NordPass Teams.
 1Password's flat $19.95/month covers up to 10 users and includes the full admin console and shared vaults — that's $1.99/user equivalent at full capacity.
 NordPass Teams is a fixed 10-user pack at $1.79/user with a clean admin experience and Google Workspace SSO included.
 Both avoid per-user pricing complexity at small scale.

 10–50 people with IT admin needs — 1Password Business or Bitwarden Teams.
-1Password Business ($7.99/user) delivers the highest adoption rate because users genuinely enjoy using it — and includes a complimentary 1Password Families account for every employee, worth $71.88/year per person, which reduces the "I'm already using a different manager at home" objection.
+1Password Business ($7.99/user) consistently produces the least user resistance in our deployments because users tend to find it easy to adopt — and includes a complimentary 1Password Families account for every employee, worth $71.88/year per person, which reduces the "I'm already using a different manager at home" objection.
 Bitwarden Teams ($4/user) provides comparable security at roughly half the cost with full open-source auditability and SCIM included.

 50+ employees or compliance requirements — 1Password Business or Bitwarden Enterprise.
 At scale, SSO and SCIM become essential for reliable offboarding.
 Both have mature implementations.
 Bitwarden Enterprise ($6/user) adds advanced policies and enterprise SSO.
 1Password Business includes SSO at $7.99/user without a tier upgrade.

 Privacy-focused or European operations — Proton Pass Professional.
-Swiss jurisdiction, open-source code, zero-knowledge encryption, ISO 27001 and HIPAA certified, SSO and SCIM at $4.49/user.
-The strongest privacy posture of the group, and the only one with SIEM integration for centralized security monitoring.
+Swiss jurisdiction, open-source code, zero-knowledge encryption, supports HIPAA-aligned controls, SSO and SCIM at $4.49/user.
+The strongest privacy-jurisdiction argument of the group, and the only one with SIEM integration for centralized security monitoring.

 Best free option